 That's already happening.

-In heavily trafficked supply chain hubs—like the Port of Long Beach in Southern California (which was the fifth largest port in the United States and in the month of January 2018 alone it moved over 650,000 containers through the harbor), cargo trucks are lined up 24/7 to move goods.
+In heavily trafficked supply chain hubs—like the Port of Long Beach in Southern California (which was the second-largest port in the United States and in the month of February 2020 alone it had moved 538,428 in TEUs containers through the harbor), cargo trucks are lined up 24/7 to move goods.

 Those trucks now have strict idling restrictions and operating criteria to reduce the level of greenhouse and the costs of refueling those vehicles.